Corporate Governance

 Members:

-Representative Director and Senior Managing Naoki Shimizu
+Director and Senior Managing Executive Officer Tetsuya Nakamura

 Our Articles of Incorporation set for that we will have no more than six Directors (excluding Directors who are members of the Audit/Supervisory Committee) and no more than six Directors who are members of the Audit/Supervisory Committee.